rossta/rossta.github.com/source/blog/2019-11-25-webpacker-with-bootstrap.html.md

 title: Using Bootstrap with Rails Webpacker
 author: Ross Kaffenberger
 published: true
-summary: Bootstrap 4 is now more Webpack-friendly
+summary: Bootstrap 4 is now more webpack-friendly
 description: Tutorial for integrating Bootstrap 4 with Rails and Webpacker 4
 pull_image: 'blog/stock/roman-kraft-crafts-unsplash.jpg'
 pull_image_caption: Photo by Roman Kraft on Unsplash